Vertex connectivity

 In graph theory, a connected graph G is said to be k-vertex-connected (or k-connected) if it has more than k vertices and remains connected whenever fewer than k vertices are removed.

 The vertex-connectivity, or just connectivity, of a graph is the largest k for which the graph is k-vertex-connected.

 Definitions

 A graph (other than a complete graph) has connectivity k if k is the size of the smallest subset of vertices such that the graph becomes disconnected if you delete them.
-Complete graphs are not included in this version of the definition since they cannot be disconnected by deleting vertices.
-The complete graph with n vertices has connectivity n − 1, as implied by the first definition.
+In complete graphs, there is no subset whose removal would disconnect the graph.
+Some sources modify the definition of connectivity to handle this case, by defining it as the size of the smallest subset of vertices whose deletion results in either a disconnected graph or a single vertex.
+For this variation, the connectivity of a complete graph $K_n$ is $n-1$.